textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 For purposes here, think of an event as a panel option under the **Extensions** region in the Textpattern admin-side UI (i.e. a sub-panel).
-The plugin panel has a name that Tetxpattern knows.
+The plugin panel has a name that Textpattern knows.
 The panel also has built-in events such as 'file', 'image', 'admin' and so on.